akoimeexx/mimics-mod/README.md

 Mimics introduces a new mob to the game, called the Mimic.
 These sly creatures masquerade as chests in the world, and will attack any player that tries to open them.
-Be wary, they pack a mean bite and can fell a woefully unprepared adventuer in one hit if they're lucky.
+Be wary, they pack a mean bite and can fell a woefully unprepared adventurer in one hit if they're lucky.

 But Mimics aren't all that terrible... if you do manage to subdue one of these strange monsters, you will receive any loot the mimic has picked up along with